belgianmobileid/doc/index.md

 ## Use cases

-For more information on how itsme® can best work for your business, please <a href = "mailto: onboarding@itsme.be">contact us</a>.
-We’re happy to help !
+For more information on how itsme® can best work for your business, please <a href = "mailto: onboarding@itsme.be">contact us</a>. itsme® will be happy to help !

 ## Services